-At St Cuthbert's Catholic High School we address Literacy in a cross-curricular way driven by the Learning Lead for Literacy and the English Department following the guidelines established in our whole school Literacy policy.
+At St Cuthbert's Catholic High School we address Literacy and Numeracy in a cross-curricular way driven by the Learning Leads for Literacy and Numeracy.

 How Literacy is being addressed across St Cuthbert's Catholic High School